 "Initiatives such as this help to develop up and coming talent break through into the commercial world of professional photography, and benefits the industry as a whole."

-If you're interested in exploring your untapped photographic talent, and want a clear and concise guide to getting the most out of your photography, have a look at the Photography tutorial DVD from Mike Browne, professional photographer.
+If you're interested in exploring your untapped photographic talent, and want a clear and concise guide to getting the most out of your photography, have a look at the Ultimate Beginners Course from Mike Browne, professional photographer.